hoontaeklee/blog_contents/paper_review/Paper_Review.md

 - **Comment**:
   - The authors examined the effect of functional diversity by comparing the simulation results between LPJmL (without functional diversity and competition) and LPJml-FIT (with functional diversity and competition).
   - This methodology was simple and effective for the objective of the study
-  - The research question had impactive implication which may allow this study to be published in the Nature Climate Change.
+  - The research question had impactive implication which may allow this study to be published in the *Nature Climate Change*.